-It all depends on the cat’s age, its body, its health condition and how much (and often) it’s eating rice – white or brown.
-Keep in mind that each kitty is unique on its own and that this crop actually isn’t produced for feline consumption.
+It all depends on the cat’s age, its body, its health condition, and how much (and often) it’s eating rice – white or brown.
+Keep in mind that each kitty is unique on its own and that this crop isn’t produced for feline consumption.

 When Is White Or Brown Rice Good And Safe For Cats?

 Cats have sensitive stomachs by default.
-They can suffer from a variety of digestive system disorders even if they’re overall healthy, including from diarrhea.
-The latter one can lead to a number of secondary problems caused by dehydration.
+They can suffer from various digestive system disorders even if they’re overall healthy.
+Symptoms often include diarrhea and sometimes vomiting.
+If not alleviated, diarrhea can lead to several secondary problems caused by dehydration.

 Grain-free cat foods can’t do much for a kitty’s liquid stools.
 Rice, on the other hand, works wonders.

-A small amount of cooked rice mixed with your pet’s typical food can improve digestion in terms of making the kitty’s stools harder and stopping the diarrhea, thus preventing dehydration.
+A small amount of cooked rice mixed with your pet’s typical food can improve digestion by making the kitty’s stools harder and stopping diarrhea, thus preventing dehydration.
 Soft and moist cooked rice is easy for digestion.

-Moreover, it’s non-toxic and won’t have side effects if it’s in moderate quantities.
-Many cat foods actually contain grains like rice, wheat and corn.
+Moreover, it’s non-toxic and won’t have side effects if consumed in moderate quantities.
+Many cat foods actually contain grains like rice, wheat, and corn.
 In other words, giving your cat some cooked rice isn’t something groundbreaking.